-This Edition of B30.17 consolidates the requirements of B30.17-2006 (R2012) and B30.11-2010.
-The Volume has been completely revised to incorporate these revisions.
+B30.17-2015 consolidated the requirements of B30.17-2006 (R2012) and B30.11-2010.
+The Volume was completely revised to incorporate these revisions.
+This edition of B30.17 incorporates revisions to a figure and to sections on instructions, manuals, and translations, as well as other revisions.

-This Volume of the Standard, which was approved by the B30 Committee and by ASME, was approved by ANSI and designated as an American National Standard on December 4, 2015.
+This Volume of the Standard, which was approved by the B30 Committee and by ASME, was approved by ANSI and designated as an American National Standard on December 21, 2020.